web-servers/jws-operator/Parameters.md

 ```
 githubWebhookSecret: qwerty
 ```
-JFC needs to add the github part here....

 # jwsAdminUsername
 That is the admin user created in /opt/jws-5.3/tomcat/conf/tomcat-users.xml for the JWS-5.3 health check only.